 The cycle repeated with a pregnancy followed by a year of nursing until the end of March 2010.

 It took me a few months after weaning McKenna to realize I feared hunger.
 Any sign of hunger sent me to the kitchen.
 I knew why, and I knew I was justified.
 But I also knew I had no reason to fear feeling a bit hungry anymore.
 I still have to fight myself on it and remind myself that being hungry an hour before dinner time is okay.

 Hunger in your children is also a fear of many parents.
 We worry and worry that the child is not getting enough to eat.
 We report to our husbands the number of bites our toddler took during the day while he was at work.
 We are concerned.
 Concerned enough that we modify menus and can find ourselves letting our kids eat throughout the day and eat things we wouldn't prefer them eat.

-On Becoming Toddlerwise talks about Appetite vs. Hunger (page 144).
+On Becoming Toddlerwise (affiliate link) talks about Appetite vs. Hunger (page 144).
 The authors define appetite basically as something you want and hunger as something you need.

 The dictionary (Oxford American), doesn't make a clear distinction between the two.
 Appetite is defined as "a natural desire to satisfy a bodily need, esp. for food."
 Hunger is defined as "a feeling of discomfort or weakness caused by a lack of food, coupled with the desire to eat."